Partonic distribution functions and amplitudes using tensor network methods: Theoretical setup and computational methods

 Here, we omit the periodic boundary terms $\chi_{N-1}^\dagger\chi_{0}-\chi_{0}^\dagger\chi_{N-1}$ in the kinetic term.
 In large systems, the long-range term has limited contribution and is complicated in the quantum simulation.
 To map the Hamiltonian onto quantum circuits, we apply the Jordan-Wigner (JW) transformation to the staggered fermion fields~\cite{Jordan:1928wi},

 and obtain the spin Hamiltonian,

 where $\sigma_i^x, \sigma_i^y, \sigma_i^z$ are the Pauli matrices and $\sigma^{\pm}_i = (\sigma_i^x \pm i \sigma_i^y)/2$ on qubit $i$.

 Now we compute the PDF in eq.~\eqref{eq:pdf} and DA in eq.~\eqref{eq:lcda} using the obtained (1+1)-dimensional NJL Hamiltonian.
-Specifically, we use $\gamma^+= \frac{1}{\sqrt2}(\gamma^0 + \gamma^1)=\frac{1}{\sqrt2}(\sigma^z -i\sigma^y)$ and $\vec{n}=(1,-1)$ for the light-cone coordinate.
-It follows that $\vec{n}\cdot{\vec{\gamma}}=\sqrt{2}\gamma^+$ and $\vec{n}t = (1,-1)z$ with a reparameterized variable $z$ for space and time.
+Specifically, we use $\gamma^{\pm}= \frac{1}{\sqrt2}(\gamma^0 \pm \gamma^1)=\frac{1}{\sqrt2}(\sigma^z \pm i\sigma^y)$ and $\vec{n}=(1,1)$ for the light-cone coordinate.
+It follows that $\vec{n}\cdot{\vec{\gamma}}=\sqrt{2}\gamma^-$ and $\vec{n}t = (1,1)z$ with a reparameterized variable $z$ for space and time.
 Since the gauge fields are absent in the NJL model, the explicit Wilson lines in the PDF and DA vanish and we are left with time evolution operators of the Hamiltonians.
 While this feature of the NJL model dramatically simplifies the calculation, we are well aware that one should include dynamical gluon contributions in a more realistic scenario with available methods for simulating the Wilson line~\cite{Zohar:2012ts,Brennen:2015pgn,Lamm:2018siq, Zohar:2019tsa,Echevarria:2020wct}, which we leave for a subsequent investigation.
+Recently, treatment of evolution of the Wilson lines was proposed and detailed for the Schwinger model~\cite{Banuls:2025wiq}.
 Applying the same JW encoding to field operators $\psi^\dagger$ and $\psi$, the final expression of the PDF and DA are related to the sum of four matrix element expectations,

 where each matrix element operator is defined by,